Contrast Checker

 How to use

-1. Pick or paste the foreground and background colors.
+1. Pick or paste the foreground and background colours.

 2. The contrast ratio appears instantly along with WCAG pass or fail badges.